Meet Our Staff

 Dr. Feinman is a clinical psychologist licensed in New Jersey and New York, and a part-time clinician at the Kean Counseling Center.
 She received her M.A. and Ph.D. in clinical psychology from New York University.
 She has worked extensively with college students in the counseling centers at the Borough of Manhattan Community College and the College of Staten Island.
 She previously worked in community mental health, providing psychotherapy to individuals and families from diverse backgrounds.Dr.
 Feinman's clinical interests include recovery from depression and anxiety, exploring relationships and family, identity development, multicultural issues and improving self-esteem.
 Her approach to counseling integrates solution-focused, cognitive-behavioral, humanistic and family systems, with insights from neuroscience.

-Ms. Vitola is the full-time program assistant at the Kean Counseling Center.
+Ms. Vitola is the full-time program assistant at the Kean Counseling Center and is a Licensed Marriage and Family Therapist.
 She received her Master’s Degree in psychological services and her Professional Diploma in Marriage and Family Therapy from Kean University.
-While currently working towards her New Jersey licensing, she is a counselor at a nonprofit agency and works through a systemic perspective to help the families, couples and individuals she works with.
+In addition to private practice, she is a counselor at a nonprofit agency, and works through a systemic perspective helping families, couples and individuals.
 At the Kean Counseling Center, Ms. Vitola oversees the center’s front desk operations.
 Along with welcoming and interacting with students, she schedules appointments and manages other administrative duties.